PaperMC/PaperDocs/source/server/configuration.rst

    - **default**: false
-   - **description**: Controls whether or not unnecessary item information (such as durability, enchantments, items in a shulker box/bundle, etc.) that can give cheat clients an advantage should be sent to players' clients.
+   - **description**: Controls whether or not unnecessary item information (such as durability, enchantments, items in a shulker box/bundle, etc.) that can give cheat clients an advantage should be sent to other players' clients.
+This may break resource packs that rely on information such as damage values for observing players.

 tick-rates
 ~~~~~~~~~~